claudioromero/soccer-league-demo/README.md

 ## Can this be gamed?
 Could I hack this through inheritance?
 - Not really, but I encourage you to try - just for kicks :)
-- The smart contract does not expose any public properties due to security reasons, even if you inherit from
+- The smart contract does not expose any public properties due to security reasons, even if you inherit from it.
 - Also notice that the modifiers will prevent you from revoking my account rights.

 ## So how can I become an authorized party?
 - Send me your public address and I will grant you the respective permissions to submit game results on the blockchain.
-- Simple as that.
 - Meanwhile you can post results using the sample credentials I sent you in private.

 ## Database selected
 - The API caches blockchain queries in a database, for the sake of performance.
-- I've choosen **LevelDB** because it is fast and lightweight, not to mention it is ranked as one of the fastest key-value stores available.
+- I've choosen **LevelDB** because it is fast and lightweight, not to mention it is ranked as one of the fastest key-value stores available worldwide.
 - LevelDB is available at https://github.com/Level/level

 ## Code Styling Policy